 The control board allows you to control the level of chlorine in the pool.
 Certain models, such as Viron eQuilibrium, also let you connect your salt chlorinator to a pool automation system and control it by a remote or mobile device, such as iPad, iPhone or Android.

 #1 – Fewer chemicals

 While chlorine is present in the pool, there is a reduced need for additional sanitising chemicals.
-Many other chemicals such as oxidisers are also minimised, saving you money and time.
+Many other chemicals, such as oxidizers, are also minimised, saving you money and time.
 This means that caring for the pool is more environmentally friendly.
-Plus there is no strong chlorine odour around the pool.
+Plus, there is no strong chlorine odour around the pool.